acornprover/acornprover.org/docs/language/classes.md

     p.swap.y = p.x
 }
 ```

+The names for constants and functions inside a class block are the same as outside, except that constants in a
+class can also have numeric names.
+Thus `Nat.0` is the name for zero, the natural number, and `Int.0` is the name for zero, the integer.

 It's okay to have multiple `class` blocks for a single class.
 You often want to define some methods, prove some things about them, then define more methods.